 6. "Predominant purpose" means the purpose of the financing as represented to the customer by the dealer or

-or as evidenced by distribution of proceeds.
+vendor or as evidenced by distribution of proceeds.

 7. "Dealer" or "Vendor " means any person or entity who, directly or indirectly, arranges for a customer to apply